score-spec/docs/content/en/docs/Target Platform/enable-autocomplete.md

 weight: 4
 ---

-Score allows you to generate an autocompletion script for each platform tool for a specified shell.
+Score allows you to generate an autocompletion script for each Platform CLI tool for a specified shell.

 To enable autocomplete, run one of the following: